 - Inflammatory diseases such as juvenile rheumatoid arthritis.

 This occurs in infants who are born with a malformation in the eye drainage canals.
 It can be successfully treated with medications and surgery.

-This is a form of primary open angle glaucoma that occurs in people from ages ten to thirty-five.
-It is a rare condition which has a strong genetic component.
+This is a form of primary open-angle glaucoma that occurs in people from ages ten to thirty-five.
+It is a rare condition that has a strong genetic component.

 Treatment of Glaucoma

 It is important to understand that glaucoma cannot be cured, but it can usually be controlled.
 With proper treatment over 90% of patients can have their disease stabilized and less than 5 % will lose all vision.